 - The Directive on the European Protection Order [2011/99/EU ] which applies to protection orders adopted under criminal procedures.
 The EU Member States have to implement the provisions of this Directive into their national laws by 11 January 2015.

 The EU has also adopted legislation to address the need for victims to get compensation for the damage caused by crime.
 The 2004 Directive relating to compensation to crime victims [Directive 2004/80/EC ] provides that victims can apply for state compensation when they have fallen victims to crime abroad, and receive assistance to do so.
 The 2012 Directive on Victims' Rights also includes an article on the right of victims to receive a decision in criminal proceedings on compensation to be paid by the offender.

 With regard to specific groups of victims, EU legislation further establishes protection and support for victims of human trafficking and child victims of sexual exploitation and child pornography .

-In addition to legislative action, the Commission has funded hundreds of projects aimed at supporting victims of crime, mainly through funding programmes in the fields of criminal justice and combating violence against children, young people and women (Daphne ).
+In addition to legislative action, the Commission has funded hundreds of projects aimed at supporting victims of crime, mainly through in the fields of criminal justice and combating violence against children, young people and women (Daphne ).